xmlcalabash/cx-metadata-extractor/README.md

 ![Photograph of an amaryllis](https://github.com/xmlcalabash/cx-metadata-extractor/blob/main/src/test/resources/amaryllis.jpg?raw=true)

-Produces something like this (much of the metadata has been elided for the sake of appearance on this page):
+Produces something like this (some of the metadata has been elided for the sake of appearance on this page):

 ```
 <c:result xmlns:c="http://www.w3.org/ns/xproc-step">